2bonahill/analog-clock/README.md

 # A purely Javascript based analog clock

 This is the math used for drawing the clock.
-Check it out [here](https://htmlpreview.github.io/?https://github.com/2bonahill/analog-clock/blob/main/index.html).
+Check it out [on Netlify](https://happy-davinci-0d66b6.netlify.app).

 ![Clock](https://github.com/2bonahill/analog-clock/blob/main/analog-clock.png?raw=true)